rust-unofficial/too-many-lists/src/infinity-stack-allocated.md

 Any time you're doing something recursively, you can just pass a pointer to the current step's state to the next step.
 If that pointer itself is *part* of the state, then you've created a linked list that's stack-allocated!

-Now of course we're in the *silly* part of the book so we're going to do this in a silly way: by making the linked list the star and forcing all the user's code to live in a swap of callbacks.
+Now of course we're in the *silly* part of the book so we're going to do this in a silly way: by making the linked list the star and forcing all the user's code to live in a swamp of callbacks.
 Everybody loves nested callbacks!

 Our List type will just be a Node with a reference to another Node: